secopsmom/CloudFormation/GuardDuty/README.md

-#GuardDuty to S3
+##Overview
-Description: This set of yaml files can be used to collect GuardDuty event logs
+This set of yaml files can be used to collect GuardDuty event logs and send them to a centralized S3 bucket.
 ## Base Stack
 Deploy this as a single stack within your Master GuardDuty account in us-east-1.
 This will create the IAM Role, Policy, and S3 Bucket.
 ## GD Stack